Edited by: Keri Stooksbury

 Alaska Airlines uses a group boarding procedure that is one of the most straightforward of all the airlines.

 It starts with pre-boarding for a select group of passengers and then boards first class passengers before following with 5 lettered groups.

 Alaska has streamlined its boarding pass, removing unnecessary information and increasing font size for important parts; the pass was reorganized so that finding what you need is easier to do with just a glance.

 In addition to the boarding pass enhancements, Alaska Airlines added boarding information to the video monitors at the gate.
-As you can see above, the boarding video screen clearly shows exactly where in the boarding process the flight is.
+As you can see below, the boarding video screen clearly shows exactly where in the boarding process the flight is.

 Previously, if you walked up to the gate after boarding was started, you would need to ask other passengers which group was boarding or wait and try to hear the next announcement.
 This solves that in a simple and straightforward way.